divine-ray/Servilia/Beings/Characters and People/Rastaban.md

 The machine, a killer.
 Death reincarnated as machine.
 Engineered to perfection.
+May a god have mercy, for it has none.
 Relentless, driven by cold programming.
 [Cruel](Routines.md) and efficient.
 Rejected its [[War Constructor Borange Olbaz|creators]] and slaughtered them.
 Wrath incarnate.
 It only finds peace in war, beauty in destruction.
 It remains undefeated.